ghostop14/gr-grnet/README.md

 ## Performance
 Throughput is always important.
 Each was measured against a local 127.0.0.1 listener on port 2000.
 The following metrics were generated (the module installs a test-netsink command-line tool that can be used to test your own performance.
-(Commas were added to the Bps output for clarity)
+(Commas were added to the Bps output for clarity).
+The results indicate that the blocks can sustain network traffic at full gigabit network throughput if necessary.

 TCP Sink

 Testing netsink.
 Sending test data to 127.0.0.1:2000

-Code Run Time:      0.000003 s  (2,722,399,488.000000 Bps)
+Code Run Time:      0.000002 s  (4,093,850,624.000000 Bps)

-TCP Source  (Note that receive appears to be slower than send)
+TCP Source

 TCP Source waiting for connection on 0.0.0.0:2000